enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 - No long-lived connections to subgraphs
 - Subgraph chooses when to push
-- Both sides stateless on the wire - horizontal scaling is a lot easier
+- Both sides stateless on the wire

 This is the protocol you reach for when subscription counts get really big.

 <!--
-- Why does this mattern?
+- Why does this matter?
 - We have no persistent connections to subgraphs anymore.
 - The subgraph decides when to push.
-It's not being polled, it's not holding a stream open just in case.
-- And both sides are stateless on the wire.
-That makes horizontal scaling a lot easier on both ends.
+- And both sides stay stateless on the wire, which makes horizontal scaling much easier.
 - This is the protocol you reach for when subscription counts get really big.
 -->